SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-elevated-privileges.md

 Summary
 -------

 The approach you take to elevate privileges in your code is different in the new SharePoint Add-in model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) / Farm Solution scenario, the RunWithElevatedPrivileges  API is used with the SharePoint Server Side Object Model code and deployed via Farm Solutions.
+In a typical Full Trust Code (FTC) / Farm Solution scenario, the RunWithElevatedPrivileges API is used with the SharePoint server-side object model code and deployed via Farm Solutions.

 In an SharePoint Add-in model scenario, the AllowAppOnlyPolicy permission or a service account is used to allow the current user to execute operations they are not authorize to perform.

-High Level Guidelines
+High-Level Guidelines
 ---------------------

-As a rule of a thumb, we would like to provide the following high level guidelines for elevating privileges in code.
+As a rule of a thumb, we would like to provide the following high-level guidelines for elevating privileges in code.

 - AllowAppOnlyPolicy does not work with
 	+ Search